twpayne/chezmoi/docs/HOWTO.md

 which lists all the targets in the target state.

-## Use non-git version control systems
+## Use a non-git version control system

 By default, chezmoi uses git, but you can use any version control system of your choice.
 In your config file, specify the command to use.
 For example, to use